usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 Each case scenario activity reinforces the sprint’s learning objectives and serves as a springboard for meaningful, context-specific conversation.

-_Detailed guidance for each activity—including suggested framing, timing, and prompts—is available in the corresponding Case Study facilitator guide._
+_Detailed guidance for each activity—including suggested framing, timing, and prompts—is available in the corresponding facilitator guide._

 ### Flexible format